jakejsmith/ChicagoMenuMoney/data-dictionary.md

 : The ward from whose menu money appropriations a line-item expenditure is drawn.
 (More information on Chicago wards, including ward maps and the name of the alderperson currently representing each ward, is [available here](https://www.chicago.gov/city/en/about/wards.html).)

 **cost**
-: The esetimated cost of the line-item according to Chicago Department of Transportation (CDOT) menu money documents.
+: The estimated cost of the line-item according to original Chicago Department of Transportation (CDOT) menu money documents.

 **category**
 : A general classification assigned to each line-item as part of the cleaning and categorization process.
 The following categories are used: Beautification; Bike Infrastructure; Lighting; Miscellaneous; Parks & Recreation; Plants, Gardens, & Sustainability; Schools & Libraries; Streets & Transportation; Security Cameras.
 (More information on the categorization hierarchy can be found in the project [README](README.md).)